jeremyosborne/ant_cities/README.md

 - Ant Entity
     - Adjust leaf carrying position from back to the mouth.
     - Add collision detection so that entities can not run over each other.
-    - Fix ant eating to be time based (like ant hunger.)
 - Multi-Process, Sim and Render Thread
 - Saving settings...
     - Option: JSON, csv, ini... lots of choices.
 I'd prefer JSON in general only